christianamsl/Chronological-Dating-and-Restoration-of-Ancient-Inscriptions-Using-Neural-Networks-and-Genetic-Algor/README.md

-This project involves two main tasks:

-Chronological Dating(ameros.py):
+# Ancient Greek Inscriptions: Dating and Restoration

+This project focuses on the computational analysis of ancient Greek inscriptions, tackling two core tasks using machine learning and evolutionary algorithms:

+## 1. Chronological Dating (`ameros.py`)

+**Objective:**
-Objective: Predict the exact date of ancient Greek inscriptions using a neural network.
+Predict the exact chronological date of ancient Greek inscriptions based on their text content.

+**Dataset:**
-Data: 2,802 inscriptions from the PHI database with text transcriptions and date ranges.
+- 2,802 inscriptions from the PHI (Packard Humanities Institute) database.
-Approach: Preprocess text (tokenization, TF-IDF), develop and train a neural network model, and evaluate performance.

-Restoration(bmeros.py):
+- Each inscription includes its transcribed text and a known date range.

+**Approach:**
+- Preprocess texts with tokenization and TF-IDF vectorization.
+- Train a neural network model to regress the precise date.
+- Evaluate model performance using appropriate regression metrics.

+## 2. Restoration (`bmeros.py`)

+**Objective:**
+Reconstruct missing or damaged parts of inscriptions.

+**Approach:**
-Objective: Restore partially damaged inscriptions using a Genetic Algorithm (GA).
+- Apply a Genetic Algorithm (GA) to predict missing words.
-Approach: Use GA to predict missing words based on similar inscriptions from the same region and evaluate restoration accuracy through cosine similarity.
+- Leverage textual similarity with inscriptions from the same region or time period.
+- Use cosine similarity to evaluate the quality of the restorations.

+## Summary

-The project integrates neural networks for dating and genetic algorithms for text restoration, advancing methods for analyzing and preserving ancient texts.
+This pipeline combines neural networks for chronological prediction and evolutionary algorithms for semantic restoration, contributing to the digital analysis and preservation of ancient texts.